seanpelcher/project_ta/README.md

 where the "1" represents the desired frequency in Hz.

 7/20/2022 Notes:
-- Added an FFT code I found [here](https://1littleendian.medium.com/the-late-night-tinkering-projects-10-fun-with-fourier-a72b358229b3), which can run successfully on XIAO BLE Sense after downloading the PDM library
+- Added a basic FFT code found [here](https://1littleendian.medium.com/the-late-night-tinkering-projects-10-fun-with-fourier-a72b358229b3) to the repository

+This code can run on the Seeed XIAO BLE Sense nRF52840 board, but requires two additional libraries.
+The download for the first library, the arduinoFFT library, can be found [here](https://www.arduino.cc/reference/en/libraries/arduinofft/).
-To utilize the PDM library, simply download the .zip file from the repository and add it into your Arduino IDE
+To utilize the second library, the PDM library, simply download the .zip file from the repository and add it into your Arduino IDE.